 Irish Water disputes €3.6m bill over construction delay

-Wills Bros, of Foxford, is suing the water company over the delay to the Balbriggan-Skerries network improvement scheme in north county Dublin.
+Wills Bros, of Foxford, is suing the water company over the delay to the Balbriggan-Skerries network improvement scheme in north Co Dublin.

 Wills says it is not in dispute that a substantial delay has been caused to the project and that Irish Water is responsible for it.